 You can now modify your query as desired.
-As an example, let me select the “Add Filter” button and add a filter for text does not contain info, but I will not hit enter to actually run the query.
+As an example, let me select the “Add Filter” button and add a filter for text that does not contain info, but I will not hit enter to actually run the query.

-You will notice a couple things:
+You will notice a couple of things:

 - The search button to the right of the search bar has changed from a blue magnifying glass with a gray background to a white magnifying glass with a blue background.
 This indicates that the current query has not been run yet.

 - The Save button for the edit query banner has been grayed out.
 This indicates that the current query has been edited, but has not been run yet so it cannot be saved.

 In order to save the changes, the modified query needs to be run.
 Upon selecting the search button, the Save button becomes available.